TUIlmenauAMS/Python-Audio-Coder/README.md

 We can execute the decoder with the command

-python lossless_predictive_audio_decoder.py fspeech.lacodpred
+python lossless_predictive_audio_decoder.py test48khz.lacodpred

-It produces the file "fspeechlarek.wav", which is identical to the original, but a few samples shorter, because the encoder only processes full Rice coding blocks.
+It produces the file "test48khz.wav", which is identical to the original, but a few samples shorter, because the encoder only processes full Rice coding blocks.

 ## Scalable Lossless Audio Coding